 As a precaution, a good boater will avoid potential problems on an outing by having additional equipment on board.
-Normally, this equipment is dependent on the body of water and the length of the trip; your dealer can assist you:
+Normally, this equipment is dependent on the body of water and the length of the trip, your dealer can assist you:

 - First aid kit and manual

-- Anchor with sufficient line
+- Anchor with at least 23 m (75 ft) of line

 - Mooring lines and fenders

 - Bailing device (bucket, hand pump, etc.)

 - Combination oar/boat hook

-- Day/night visual distress signal
+- Day/night visual distress signals

 - Lubricant

 - Tool kit

-- Spare propeller, nut and washer

-- Spare fuses and bulbs
+- Tow Line

+- Auxiliary starting battery

+- Insect repellent

-- Local charts, compass and GPS
+- Food and water provisions